d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ```

 [**The `forward` method defines how to compute
-the output and hidden state at any sequence step,
+the output and hidden state at any time step,
 given the current input and the state of the model
-at the previous sequence step.**]
+at the previous time step.**]
 Note that the RNN model loops through
 the outermost dimension of `inputs`
 updating the hidden state
-one sequence step at a time.
+one time step at a time.
 The model here uses a $\tanh$ activation function,
 which has a sigmoid-like shape but takes
 value $0$ for input $0$ and takes values